 The relationship between health and social context includes a range of factors influencing overall well-being.
 Social status, class, lifestyle, education, and environment primarily shape these factors.
 Age, gender, race, and ethnicity are structural variables of equal importance to health outcomes.
 Health is being facilitated or inhibited by the socioeconomic, cultural, and political backgrounds, in which one is born and raised.
+The people that view these data points and makes correlations between socioeconomic status and backgrounds to health issues have an interesting career because they constantly have to adapt to the understanding of new societal groups and focus on why a certain group would make a certain decision, for example.

 In the last few decades, we have seen growing income inequality between the poor and rich.
 Since the 1980’s, the United States of America has seen a shift in wealth from the middle class towards the wealthiest people and transnational companies.
 The top one-tenth of 1 percent owns as much as the bottom 90 percent.
 Firebaugh and Beck argued economic growth would automatically benefit the masses, which in hindsight seems questionable.